Key Performance Indicators Metrics to Connect Strategy and Outcomes

 Of course the strategic goals themselves have to be precisely defined, which means that they have to be SMART: Specific, Measurable, Action-oriented and Time-bounded.

 Key Performance Indicators need to be set for more and more subjects as the startup grows, so the task increases in complexity.
-Many people use software applications to help them; here is one that offers you a checklist of the kinds of subject to track—PNMSoft.
 The main categories they suggest, are revenue improvement; cost reduction; process cycle-time improvement; increased customer satisfaction.
 If you visit their site, you can check subjects for your own sector, locations and size.

 1Good Strategy, Bad Strategy, Crown Business, 2011